What is point and figure, and why should I care?

 Another reversal size that is sometimes used is the 1 point reversal.
 This means we wouldn't wait until the price trend has reversed 3 points, but we already move into the next column after 1 point.
 In this example we would have drawn an O already when pice moves below $58, and continue with a new O for each price point - 57, 56, 55, 54.

 After the price hit $54 it started to move up again.
 We got a reversal of the price that was greater than the reversal size, so we moved into the next column.
 The price continues to rise to $66, then has a revesal down to $60, after which it continues the uptrend all the way to $75 - and we can close our trade for a big profit.

-The three charts, first the bar chart, then the line chart and finally the P&F chart, all show the same stock.
+The three charts, first the bar chart, then the line chart and finally the P&F chart, all show stock movement, but in different ways.
 See how the P&F chart really simplifies the charting.
 And one more thing - this P&F chart shows two trading patters or trading signals during the example trade from 60 to 75.
 The trading signals are all covered in the free webinar, and we also go through them on the site in another article.